EdiWang/Moonglade/README.md

 ### ☁ Full Deploy on Azure (Recommend)

-This is the way https://edi.wang is deployed, by taking advantage of as many Azure services as possible, the blog can run very fast and secure with only ~$300 USD/month.
+This is the way https://edi.wang is deployed, by taking advantage of as many Azure services as possible, the blog can run very fast and secure.

 This diagram shows a full Azure deployment for Moonglade for reference.